-Adverse effects Management Significant nausea and vomiting may occur mainly on the same day and the day following your treatment.
-You will be prescribed medication to prevent nausea to be taken prior to treatment.
+Adverse effects and their management Adverse effects Management On day 1: Significant nausea and vomiting may occur mainly on the same day and the day following your treatment.
+On days 8 and 15: Nausea, usually light, may occur mainly on the same day and the day following your treatment.
+You will be prescribed medication to prevent nausea to be taken prior to treatment on day 1.
 At home, you will take medication on a regular basis during 1 or 2 days following your treatment, depending on your need.
 Communicate with a member of your healthcare team if the nausea or vomiting is not relieved by your medication.
 A partial or total hair loss will gradually occur over several weeks.
-However, don't worry; your hair should grow back after treatments have ended.
-Use gentle shampoo.Avoid brushing hair vigorously.
+However, don't worry; your hair should grow back after treatments have ended. > Use gentle shampoo.
+Avoid brushing hair vigorously.
 A decrease in the white blood cells will occur about 1 to 2 week(s) after the start of treatment.
 You may be at higher risk of infections during this period.
 Wash your hands often.
 During this period, avoid coming into contact with people who have contagious diseases.
 Consult your doctor or go immediately to the Emergency Room if you have a fever 38,3°C (101°F) once or 38°C (100,4°F) twice an hour apart.
 Contact a member of your healthcare team quickly if you notice any signs of infection (fever, chills, cough, sore throat, pain while urinating) In case of fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motrin®, Advil®, Aleve®,).
 A decrease in platelets may occur about 1 to 2 week(s) following treatment.
 You may bruise or bleed more easily than you normally do.
 Use a tooth brush with soft bristles.
 Check with your pharmacist before taking medications with Aspirin®, Ibuprofen or other anti-inflammatory drugs.
 Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.